 Enjoying the Waterfront

 Fukuoka’s modern waterfront is known as Seaside Momochi.
 The highlight for most visitors is the super wide and clean man-made beaches.
-The soft golden-colored sand is totally unexpected.
+Also, the soft golden-colored sand is totally unexpected.
 The area surrounding the beaches is full of tree-lined streets and futuristic buildings.
-The main attractions are the Seaside Park, Fukuoka Tower, and Robosquare.
+Generally, the main attractions are the Seaside Park, Fukuoka Tower, and Robosquare.

 Calendar of Events